-This section of the handbook sets out how team members should use Harvest and how projects/other work should be set up on.
+This section of the Handbook sets out how team members should use Harvest and how projects/other work should be set up.

 We can only sell our time and being mindful of this being our only source of revenue is important.

-Another way to consider it is if the client doesn’t pay for it then we do – the time isn’t free.
-Is it part of the overall effort of delivering their work for their benefit?
+Another way to consider it is, if the client doesn’t pay for it then we do – the time isn’t free.
+Is it part of the overall effort of delivering the client's work for their benefit?

-If a task is necessary to successfully deliver a project then it should be considered billable.
-Meetings (inc. internal), calls, emails, estimating, documentation are all necessary activities needed to support the delivery of the work and should go under the chargeable task for your role.
+If a task is necessary to successfully deliver a project, then it should be considered billable.
+Meetings (including internal), calls, emails, estimating and documentation, are all necessary activities needed to support the delivery of the work and should go under the chargeable task for your role.

-Work where there is no question that it should be billed e.g. bugs, correcting mistakes that are solely ours should be recorded against the “warranty” or “mistakes” task on the project
+Work where there is no question that it should be billed, e.g. bugs and correcting mistakes that are solely ours, should be recorded against the 'warranty' or 'mistakes' task on the project.

 We expect everyone to use Harvest to record their working time each week.
-Normally that’ll be a minimum of 35 hours per week.
+Normally that will be a minimum of 35 hours per week.

-Make sure your Harvest is fully completed by the end of the working day every day.
-We use Harvest for the company scorecard and other reporting on Monday morning so the data needs to be right.
+Make sure your Harvest is fully completed by the end of the working day, every day.
+We use Harvest for the company scorecard and other reporting every Monday morning, so the data needs to be right.

 You’ll need to log all your working time against the appropriate task and project in Harvest.
 For full-time team members that means:

-- minimum 35 hours working time logged per week
+A minimum 35 hours working time logged per week.

-- minimum 31 hours logged to billable tasks per week, unless agreed with your chapter
+A minimum 31 hours logged to billable tasks per week, unless agreed with your Chapter.

-Please don’t create new Harvest tasks to break project activities apart, either create new projects or use the comments to tag separate activities.
-More tasks make it hard to do accurate reporting, so check with a director before creating.
+Please don’t create new Harvest tasks to break project activities apart; either create new projects or use the comments to tag separate activities.
+More tasks make it hard to achieve accurate reporting, so check with a Director before creating.